weecology/lab-manual/WEecology:-New-Lab-Member-Onboarding.md

 For software projects, repos should adopt a separate code of conduct for interactions with contributors.
 See [here](https://github.com/weecology/lab-wiki/wiki/Software-Project-Code-of-Conduct) for an example.

 ## Tea
-Earl grey should almost always have milk in it!
+Earl grey should almost always have milk in it! (though this is technically optional, per ISO 3103)

 ## Expectations / Annual Self-Assessment